This Association shall be known as the Saint Paul Senior Workers’ Association.

 Section 2.
 An annual business meeting shall be held by year-end.

 (a) The election of the Board of Directors will take place.

 (b) Annual reports shall be made to the Association by the: President, Secretary, Treasurer, Program Chairperson, Membership Chairperson, Spring Conference Chairperson, and other Board members as necessary.

 Board of Directors

 The officers of this Association shall be President, Vice President, Secretary, and Treasurer.
 These officers shall constitute the Executive Committee.
-The Executive Committee, Membership Chairperson, Program Chairperson, Public Policy Chairperson, Fall Conference Chairperson, Spring Conference Chairperson, Historian, Community Liaison Chairperson and (5) Members-At-Large shall constitute the Board of Directors.
+The Executive Committee, Membership Chairperson, Program Chairperson, Public Policy Chairperson, Fall Conference Chairperson, Spring Conference Chairperson, Social Media Chairperson, Communications Chairperson, Scholarship Committee Chairperson, Event Coordinator, and (3) Members-At-Large shall constitute the Board of Directors.

 Board of Director’s Meetings

 Section 1.
 Regular meetings shall be held at least quarterly.

 Section 2.
 The President may call additional meetings: